 (d) No person shall place any part of a structure or any permanent equipment within a water or sewer easement without prior written approval from the Director of the Public Utilities Department.
 Prohibited structures include buildings, houses, decks, garages, tool or storage sheds, swimming pools, walls, and fences.
 Prohibited permanent equipment includes air conditioning units and heat pumps.

-If I have fences or sheds in the easement that has been there for a long time, am I "grandfathered" and allowed to keep it?
+If I have fences or sheds in the easement that have been there for a long time, am I "grandfathered" and allowed to keep them?

 1) The fence has not damaged the sanitary sewer main and all manholes are fully visible and not obstructed.